 If you're driving in Georgia, you may find yourself caught in the busy traffic of Atlanta, touring the historic squares and roundabouts of Savannah, or discovering one of the many historic Civil War driving routes.
 Wherever you drive in the state of Georgia, you must have car insurance for your vehicle.
 You can get a Georgia auto insurance quote from GEICO right from your computer.

-Important Facts About Georgia Auto Insurance And Driving Laws
+Important Facts about Georgia Auto Insurance and Driving Laws

-- Georgia has recently passed a Move-Over Law that requires drivers to move over one lane if an emergency vehicle with flashing lights is parked on the shoulder of the highway.
+- Georgia passed a Move-Over Law that requires drivers to move over one lane if an emergency vehicle with flashing lights is parked on the shoulder of the highway.
 If traffic is too heavy to move over safely, the law requires drivers to slow down below the posted speed limit and be prepared to stop.
-A violation of this law is considered a moving violation, which could result in points on a driver’s record and a fine up to $500.
+A violation of this law is considered a moving violation, which could result in points on a driver's record and a fine up to $500.

 - Georgia has two state agencies related to motor vehicles.
 The Department of Driver Services handles driver's licenses and permits.
 The Motor Vehicle Division of the GA Department of Revenue handles vehicle registrations, license plates and certificates of title.
 Car owners in Georgia must show proof of insurance in order to register their vehicles.

 - Texting while driving is banned in Georgia except in the case of emergencies or when drivers are fully parked.
 The fine for conviction is $150.
 Drivers under 18 are prohibited from using any wireless device while driving.
 This includes cell phones, computers, and all texting devices.

 Georgia law requires that all drivers must have at least the following required minimum auto insurance coverages for your vehicle: